re-mc/minecraft-launcher-rspy/README.md

 As of v1.0.0, after install has finished, the launcher will be in bin/python-3.11.7-mc/ the default instance is located in bin/python-3.11.7-mc/.minecraft

-Make sure to set the minecraft laoder (beside the 'Create Instance' button) when creating an instance!
+Make sure to set the minecraft loader (beside the 'Create Instance' button) when creating an instance!

 If you want to sign in to your minecraft account, or choose a different username, click on 'Set Account'.